All posts by eshrader

 Specific Standards:

-Departmental Staff (Teachers, Clinicians, Nurses):
+Departmental Staff (Teachers, Clinicians, Nurses)

-In addition to the general standards, departmental staff must dress in business casual attire and present themselves professionally at all times.
-Departmental staff may wear jeans, provided they are not dirty, ragged, frayed, holey, or worn out.
-Special occasions, meetings, appointments, or visitors may necessitate more formal attire in lieu of jeans.
+Departmental staff must dress in business casual attire and present themselves professionally at all times.
+Jeans may be worn if they are clean and in good condition.
+Special occasions, meetings, or visitors may require more formal attire.

-Campus Administration:
+Campus Administration

-In addition to the general standards, campus administrators must dress in business casual attire and present themselves professionally at all times.
-Jeans may be worn on Fridays provided they are not dirty, ragged, frayed, holey, or worn out.
-Special occasions, meetings, appointments, or visitors may necessitate more formal attire in lieu of jeans.
+Campus administrators must dress in business casual attire and present themselves professionally at all times.
+Jeans may be worn on Fridays provided they are clean and in good condition.
+Special occasions, meetings, or visitors may require more formal attire.

 Senior Managers/Executives

-Staff in Specialized Positions:
+Staff in Specialized Positions

 FUNDS AND ACCOUNTABILITY